 #3 Stock Analysis

-Part of what you’ll learn when you join the is how to do stock analysis.
+Part of what you’ll learn when you join the Trading Challenge is how to do stock analysis.
 But not super-math-whiz type of analysis.
 I don’t use the fancy technical analysis indicators.
 Day highs, lows, and momentum work for most of the trades I make.

 That’s not to say you won’t have to study your ass off!
 You will.
 There’s no cheating success in the stock market.